 We can illustrate with the plight of Bornstein’s analysand.
 The ashtray crisis instigates a breakdown in his playing, a form of trial action in which he experimentally expressed erotic feelings towards his analyst.
 In his play he was a boy present in his full history with her, the sedimentation of a range of encounters that were all, in the end, accepted and sufficiently “understood.”
 Breaking the ashtray – harming his mother/attacking his father – catapults him into a historyless state of transgression, a one-dimensional bad boy Hitler faced with an analyst who now, in the transference, blurs together an injured and angry mother and an angry father.
 As in a court, he faces judgment for this heavily overdetermined act; whoever else he has been doesn’t matter.
 As Lorenzer emphasizes, within this “scene” (Szene) the boy is confronted with an action imperative whose immediacy cannot be “symbolically mediated.”
 His immediate response, that his act must be hidden, reflects a crude excommunicative effort that will fail because his conscience knows all.
 Then, within himself, he embarks on the dolorous ruminations previously discussed, creating a Pilgrim’s Regress through an ensemble of stereotyped roles.

 Lorenzer’s reference to “symbolic mediation” suggests purely cognitive operations bounded within a dictionary-like, Wittgensteinian linguistic universe.
 But this is not only about a capacity for cognitive elaboration.
 The boy’s accidental transgression doesn’t deprive him of a dictionary.
 It imposes a relationship.
-He is pinioned in fantasy before an ineluctable judge whose mind defines him as a transgressor; self-observation has become a Panopticon of self-condemnation.
+He is pinioned in fantasy before an ineluctable judge whose mind defines him as a transgressor; self-observation has degraded into a Panopticon of self-condemnation.
 He must yield, not to a definition, but to a mind he himself actually sustains but seems to be everywhere.
 For symbolic mediation to occur – i.e. for the boy to be able to effectively reassert a more complete understanding of himself – it is crucial that he receive encouragement from his analyst that would allow his suddenly frightening impulses to be tolerated as a facet of his personality within his complex relationship with her.
 And, it is further crucial that this encouragement not be facile – “Oh, don’t worry about the ashtray” – but rather it must encompass the specific terms of the conflict.
-With due regard for clinical tact, this might perhaps take the form of “You really wanted to have a good time together with me, but worried that it might somehow get out of hand.”
+With due regard for clinical tact, this might be opened up for exploration with “You really wanted to have a good time together with me, but worried that it might somehow get out of hand.”
 The interpretation must encompass the range of the boy’s desire and its aggressive assertion, not invite a re-repression.

 By extension, stereotypic thought “works” because it internalizes a mandate against symbolic mediation, affirming reification.
 It is of a piece with enactments of sacrality, a scripted invocation against mediating reflection.
 Within its force field, efforts to grasp its restrictions, to trace how the anxiety it seeks to contain shapes thought and emotion, ultimately have to yield to its mandated social-psychological function.
 In this way the most brutal and intellectually arbitrary forms of Right-wing thought converge with its more intellectually respectable forms.
 Both are haunted by the sense that unless we venerate we will kill, the difference lying in that the brutal trend openly endorses killing someone else, while the more respectable forms are respectable precisely because they obscure murderous displacement by reiteratively emphasizing the need to maintain traditional hierarchy.
 This gives stereotypic thought a certain performativity.
 In this I’m reminded of Tom Nairn’s fascinating The Enchanted Glass: Britain and Its Monarchy (Nairn, 1989), in which he argues that the monarchy serves a fetish function, based on the sense that it is somehow essential to national life, even though it nominally is only a parasitic atavism.